KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Next we can make the `create_score` function which will make an entity.
+Make the `create_score` function that makes an entity.

-Retrieve constants and canvas size:
+Retrieve constants and canvas size.

 ```
 // Factory to create score entity